conan-io/docs/reference/config_files/settings.yml.rst

 .. note::

    The ``settings.yml`` file is not perfect nor definitive, surely incomplete.
-Please send us any suggestion (or better a PR) with settings and values that could make sense for other users.
+Please send us any suggestion (or better yet, a PR) with settings and values that could make sense for other users.